tamslo/uyg-pharme-conversion/README.md

 * Your genetic data in 23andMe format or in PLINK format
 * Docker installed
-* If your data is in 23andMe format, download the regarding reference file for VCF conversion (see the [Reference Genome Notes](#reference-genome-notes) section)
-* Potentially rename your data to match commands:
-  * Genetic data in `data/data.txt` (23andMe format) or in
-    `data/data.bim`, `data/data.bed`, `data/data.fam` (PLINK format)
+* Potentially rename your data to match commands (or rename the paths in the commands below): `data/data.txt` (23andMe format) or in `data/data.bim`, `data/data.bed`, `data/data.fam` (PLINK format)
-  * Reference file (if needed) in `references/GRCh37.23andMe.fa`

 ## How to use